artem-nefedov/cmp-jira-issues.nvim/README.md

 ### Example curl config contents

-This example shows how to get issues assigned to you for completion:
+This example shows how to get open issues assigned to you for completion:

 ```
 url = "https://your-jira-server/rest/api/2/search"